sinallcom/python-docx-replace/README.md

 # python-docx-replace
-text replace function for python-docx
+There is no text replace function in python-docx
+So, I write this one.
+It works with paragraphs and tables.